MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-functionality.md

 ---
 title: Add functionality to an embedded dashboard
-description: Once you have embedded a dossier, you can use helper methods in the Embedding SDK to add other functionality.
+description: Once you have embedded a dashboard, you can use helper methods in the Embedding SDK to add other functionality.
 The topics in this section describe how to implement different kinds of functionalities with code examples.
 ---

-Once you have embedded a dossier, you can use helper methods in the Embedding SDK to add other functionality.
+Once you have embedded a dashboard, you can use helper methods in the Embedding SDK to add other functionality.
 The topics in this section describe how to implement different kinds of functionalities with code examples.

 - [Methods and properties for an embedded dashboard](./methods-and-properties.md)